Learning Outcomes

 Answer:

 Yes.
-The cut is a wound (breaks both layers of skin).
-If Jordan intended or was reckless as to causing some harm, s.20 is made out.
+The cut is a wound (both layers of skin are broken).
+Provided Jordan intended, or was subjectively reckless as to the possibility of causing some harm (even if only a minor injury), s.20 is made out.
+The prosecution need not prove intent or foresight of GBH or a wound of this severity.

 Worked Example 1.2